 • “ Reading is a code, and no matter who we are, each of us must somehow present print as a neural code that the brain can decipher.
 Functional imaging makes this process transparent, allowing scientists to watch and record the neural systems at work as children and adults attempt to transcribe letters into sounds.
 For most people this process is incredibly quick and smooth; it’s effortless.
 For others it is an entirely different story.
 Imaging provides the neurobiological-the physical-evidence of the difficulties dyslexic readers have in transforming this written code into the linguistic code that is the key to reading.” _ Sally Shaywitz, M.D. author of Overcoming Dyslexia

-Specific testing may examine a child’s reading of actual single words, pseudo words (made-up words), fluency, spelling, cognitive ability, reading comprehension, and vocabulary.
-With all of this information, a clinician can synthesize this information to determine a dyslexia diagnosis.
+One of the key components of the evaluation is assessing how well the child can decode words.
+Specific testing may evaluate a child’s ability to read actual words, pseudowords (made-up words), fluency, spelling, cognitive skills, reading comprehension, and vocabulary.
+By integrating all this information, a clinician can determine whether a child has dyslexia.

 • The earliest clues involve mostly spoken language.
 The very first clue may be a delay in language.
 Once your child begins to speak, look for the following: